BananaPuncher714/LethalQuantities/README.md

 file in the config folder with the web UI.
 Once complete, download and save it to the same file(`LethalQuantities/Advanced/Preset.json`), and restart the game.

+However, in the case that you need to or can only use the config files, you can enable the `UseLegacy` option in the global config to allow the legacy configuration files to take priority over whatever is set through the web UI.
 You must host or join a game at least once to generate the configuration files.
 Any missing or deleted files will be generated with the default options.
 By default, the only file that is generated is `Configuration.cfg`.
 You must enable global config files and individual moon config files in order to modify anything.
 - `Configuration.cfg` - Enable/disable other configuration files here